vkscorpio3/docs/springoneplatform-conference-2018/SpringOnePlatform2018Summary.md

 - Look into [JHipster](<https://www.jhipster.tech/>) for full-stack reference implementation inspiration

-- YugaByte DB provides a solution
+- [YugaByte DB](https://www.yugabyte.com/) provides an emerging new type of database providing the best of both worlds NoSQL and SQL.

+## Other General Thoughts

-- We are on an older version Dynatrace in JPMC. <u>Need to follow-up one when we are going to get the latest.</u>
+* We are on an older version Dynatrace in JPMC. <u>Need to follow-up one when we are going to get the latest.</u>

-- We are on old version of Cloud Foundry / Pivotal Cloud Foundry.
+* We are on old version of Cloud Foundry / Pivotal Cloud Foundry.
 Our ability to use PCC is blocked by this. <u>Need to follow up on when we are going to have the latest.</u>

-## Other General Thoughts

 * All digital transformation journey presentations start with a history lesson (pic of an very old building etc) of the organization and successes in their domain of expertise
 * Google Cloud looks very good in general.
 They also build in many of the SRE capabilities
 * Wide variation of presentation quality.
 Rockstar-level performances to an unrehearsed walk-through of a yaml file.
 * Our organization should present more at tech conferences.
 It is a good recruiting tool.
 Will help us shape the direction of the open source software we depend on so much.
 * Our organization should contribute more to open source projects.
 Contributing gives you more value then just using it - HBR study
 * We should attend more conferences.
 Not just SpringOne.
 Example: https://conferences.oreilly.com/velocity
 * Good Presentation Style
   * Each slide light on content and have many slides if required, but avoid dense slides.
   *  Usage of Animated GIFs in Presentations
   * Live Coding or Deployment Demos